Kaviar in Norwegian

 Norwegian Caviar-Kaviar Sandwich (above)

-For generations, Norwegians have enjoyed Kaviar.
+Norwegians have enjoyed Kaviar for generations.
 It is mostly used as a sandwich spread.

-That ends up being meters upon meters and millions of tubes of kaviar produced per year in Norway.
+That ends up being meters upon meters and millions of tubes of caviar produced per year in Norway.
 This delicacy is exported

-Spread a blend of kaviar, cream cheese or other soft cheese and chives on crackers for a quick and tasty snack or appetizers - always be creative.
+Spread a blend of pink kaviar, cream cheese; other soft cheeses, and fresh chives or fresh dill on crackers for a quick and tasty snack or appetizers - always be creative.

-For lovely hors d'ouvres, cut bread into star, circle and heart shapes with cookie cutters.
+For lovely hors d'ouvres, cut bread into stars, circles and heart shapes with cookie cutters.

 Spread cream cheese or any favorite cheese spread, or place thin slices of white cheese s.a.
-Jarlsberg on the canapés.
+Jarlsberg on canapés.
 Use the tube to decorate/garnish along with a sprig of parsley.

 Place deviled egg mix on bread or crackers.
 Garnish with caviar and parsley.

 Sliced or whole, green/black olives on toothpicks; thinly sliced fresh/roasted sweet red peppers; sliced green peppers; tomato wedges or grape tomatoes on toothpicks; marinated artichoke hearts; capers, leaf lettuce, lemon leaves, lemon slices, fresh parsley, or dill.

 Try egg salad sandwiches with Kaviar added directly to the salad or on top of an open face sandwich with a sprig of parsley or dill.
 It will make your taste buds "zing".